 - Goals – constantly assess and focus your academic and professional goals.
 Graduate schools will often want to know what your plans are prior to admission.

-- Experience – though not always necessary, any experience in healthcare administration will help your application.
+- Experience – though not always necessary, any experience in healthcare administration or healthcare management will help your application.
 If you have been out of school for a number of years, your professional experience will matter all the more.

 Graduate Degrees in Health Admin